• facebook

 Year 12 Jerseys

 Each year the Year 12 class have the option to order and purchase a personal jersey to mark the end of their school careers.
-This is done with the help of the Year 12 Coordinator.
-A smart design is encouraged using the school colours of blue, white and maroon.
-Depending on the design, students may be permitted to wear the jersey to school at the discretion of Administration.
+A smart design is encouraged using the school colours of navy blue, red and white.
+Students may be permitted to wear the jersey to school at the discretion of Administration.

 Out of Uniform Procedure

 Full school uniform is expected at all times.
-Any student who is unable to wear the uniform for any specific reason must report to the Office to obtain a uniform sticker.
-Uniform stickers will only be issued under exceptional circumstances and only when a letter containing an acceptable explanation from the a parent/guardian is presented.
-Students will be issued with a uniform sticker which must be worn all day.
-Students who fail to report for a uniform sticker will be disciplined.
-Uniform processing is open from 8.25 am - 8.40 am.
+Any student who is unable to wear the uniform for any reason must report to the Office to obtain a uniform pass.
+Uniform passes will only be issued under exceptional circumstances and only when a note/email containing an acceptable explanation from the a parent/guardian is presented.
+Students will be issued with a uniform pass which must be worn all day on their wrist.
+Students who fail to report for a uniform pass will be disciplined.
+Uniform processing is open from 8.25 - 8.40am.
 After that time a student is considered late to school and must report to the Office for a Late Pass.
-The Office can process those who are late and they can provide a uniform sticker.

 Hairstyle and Grooming